johntekdek/LearnAI-SecureMachineLearningwithSQLServerandAzureMachineLearning/README.md

 Businesses require critical equipment to be running at peak efficiency and utilization to realize their return on capital investments.
 These assets could range from aircraft engines, turbines, elevators, or industrial chillers - that cost millions - down to everyday appliances like photocopiers, coffee machines, or water coolers.

-By default, most businesses rely on corrective maintenance, where parts are replaced as and when they fail.
+By default, most businesses rely on *corrective* maintenance, where parts are replaced as and when they fail.
 Corrective maintenance ensures parts are used completely (therefore not wasting component life), but costs the business in downtime, labor, and unscheduled maintenance requirements (off hours, or inconvenient locations).

-At the next level, businesses practice preventive maintenance, where they determine the useful lifespan for a part, and maintain or replace it before a failure.
+At the next level, businesses practice *preventive* maintenance, where they determine the useful lifespan for a part, and maintain or replace it before a failure.
 Preventive maintenance avoids unscheduled and catastrophic failures.
 But the high costs of scheduled downtime, under-utilization of the component before its full lifetime of use, and labor still remain.

-The goal of predictive maintenance is to optimize the balance between corrective and preventative maintenance, by enabling just in time replacement of components.
+The goal of *predictive* maintenance (PdM) is to optimize the balance between corrective and preventative maintenance, by enabling just in time replacement of components.
 This approach only replaces those components when they are close to a failure.
 By extending component lifespans (compared to preventive maintenance) and reducing unscheduled maintenance and labor costs (over corrective maintenance), businesses can gain cost savings and competitive advantages.

 Businesses face high operational risk due to unexpected failures and have limited insight into the root cause of problems in complex systems.
 Some of the key business questions are:

-    Detect anomalies in equipment or system performance or functionality.
+    Detecting anomalies in equipment or system performance or functionality.
-    Predict whether an asset may fail in the near future.
+    Predicting whether an asset may fail in the near future.
-    Estimate the remaining useful life of an asset.
+    Estimating the remaining useful life of an asset.
-    Identify the main causes of failure of an asset.
+    Identifying the main causes of failure of an asset.
-    Identify what maintenance actions need to be done, by when, on an asset.
+    Identifying what maintenance actions need to be done, by when, on an asset.

 Typical goal statements from PdM are: